imayden/Resumizer/README.md

 _**Setup**_

 1. Clone the repository
+2. Type `cd frontend` in terminal
-2. Install the dependencies by running `npm install` (NodeJS is a prerequisite)
+3. Install the dependencies by running `npm install` (NodeJS is a prerequisite)
-3. Start the development server by running `npm run dev`
+4. Start the development server by running `npm run dev`
-4. Open `http://localhost:5173` in your browser
+5. Open `http://localhost:5173` in your browser

 ## Back-end
 ### Job Server